 Inspired by True Events, CAM GIRLS Gives Audiences a candalous Peek into the World of ‘Webcam Girls’

-Los Angeles, California: Executive Producer-Director David Slack (“Person of Interest,” “Law & Order”) proudly presents CAM GIRLS, a new digital series following the lives of women who strip on the Internet, delving into the often taboo subject of online porn and webcam girls.
+Los Angeles, California: Executive Producer-Director David Slack (“Person of Interest,” “Law & Order”) proudly presents CAM GIRLS, a new digital series following the lives of women who strip on the Internet, delving into the often taboo subject of online porn which looks at websites similar to Nu Bay Porn and webcam girls, where girls perform privately in front of a webcam with their laptop close to hand so they can read comments and requests from their paid viewers.
 The first 7-episode season premieres Monday, June 1, 2015 with a double episode, followed by new episodes each Monday through July 6.
 CAM GIRLS is the first independent project from Slack’s production company, One Thousand Monkeys, beginning the company’s expansion from network television into the digital space.
 The series was created, written and produced by Joelle Garfinkel who was inspired by true events and premieres June 1 on the site: www.camgirlstheseries.com.

 “When I first read Joelle’s one-hour pilot script, I was really excited about the world and the true story that inspired it, ” says CAM GIRLS EP and director David Slack.
 “I told her that, someday, someone was going to make this show…. turns out that someone was me.
 When Kate Bond approached me about producing original web content, I immediately thought of Joelle’s script.
 CAM GIRLS was a perfect fit.
 As soon as Kate and Joelle started redeveloping it for the web, we knew we had something special.”